dougeby/IntuneDocs/intune/device-enrollment-program-enroll-ios.md

 [!INCLUDE[azure_portal](./includes/azure_portal.md)]

-This topic helps IT administrators  enable iOS device enrollment for devices purchased through [Device Enrollment Program (DEP)](https://deploy.apple.com).
-Microsoft Intune can deploy an enrollment profile “over the air” that enrolls DEP devices into management.
+This topic helps IT admins enable iOS device enrollment for devices purchased through Apple's [Device Enrollment Program (DEP)](https://deploy.apple.com).
+Microsoft Intune can deploy an enrollment profile “over the air” to devices purchased through DEP.
 The administrator never has to touch each managed device.
-An ASM profile contains management settings that are applied to devices during enrollment including Setup Assistant options.
+A DEP profile contains management settings that are applied to devices during enrollment including Setup Assistant options.

+To enable DEP enrollment, you use both the Intune and Apple DEP portals.
+You must also import a comma-separated value (.csv) file containing the serial numbers of iOS managed devices.

 >[!NOTE]
 >DEP enrollment can't be used with the [device enrollment manager](device-enrollment-manager-enroll.md).